pbstojkov/wizz-scraper/README.md

 ## Input files
 For every X.in file in SettingFiles/ a separate X.csv file will be created and filled in every time the python script is executed.
 First line should be the link to the wizzair page you want to check.
 The next lines should be the dates that you want to record, in the same format that you see them on the website.
+If you want to see the wizz discount club prices just write "Wizz discount club"as first line, followed by the rest (seen in WithDiscount.in).
 Examples can be found in Examples folder.